HomeWordPressBlogPricingDemoContactDocs

 How to balance security and UX by using light-touch reverification for returning users instead of repeated ID uploads.

-As age verification becomes mandatory in more places, a critical design question is what to do when a user comes back.
-Requiring a full ID upload and liveness check on every visit is secure but costly in friction, and users will look for workarounds or abandon the flow.
-The better approach is to distinguish first-time verification from returning users.
+As age verification becomes mandatory in more places, teams need a clear rule for returning users.
+A full ID upload and liveness check on every visit is secure but costly in friction, and users will look for workarounds or abandon the flow.
+Most implementations separate first-time verification from returning users.

 First time: the user proves identity and age (e.g. ID scan plus liveness).
 The system establishes that this person is over the required age and, in privacy-preserving setups, does not retain the document or face image.
 It may retain only a secure, non-reversible representation (e.g. an embedding) so the same person can be recognised later.